devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 \end{cases}
 $$

-Contrary to the weighted sum, this aggregator is non-compensoratory.
+And contrary to the weighted sum, this aggregator is non-compensoratory (see below for the definition of non-compensoratory).

 ### Majority rule (condorcet)

-Each criterion $g_{i}$ is doted a "voting power" $w_{i}$ and it is the sum of all these votes that discriminate two alternatives:
+Each criterion $g_{i}$ is given a "voting power" $w_{i}$ and its sum over all criteria discriminate two alternatives:

 $$
 \begin{cases}